RISK MANAGEMENT

 For employers:

-• Complete a risk assessment of the intended workplace for each of your workers.
+• Conduct a risk assessment and evaluate the intended workplace for each remote worker.
 A health and safety checklist could be used to ensure it addresses the various risks.

-• Provide suitable planning, management and communication processes for organisational changes as they occur.
+• Implement planning, management and communication processes for organisational changes.

-• Ensure that all workers are aware of resources that are available to them in the event of domestic or family violence, including entitlements like paid leave, and services such as confidential counselling.
+• Ensure all workers are aware of resources are available to them in the event of domestic or family violence.
+This may include paid leave entitlements and confidential counselling services.

 For workers:

-• Keep the immediate working environment maintained, to prevent incidents.
+• Keep the immediate working environment free from hazards.

-• Review and understand emergency evacuation from the home office and ensure exit routes are always kept clear.
+• Review and understand emergency evacuation procedures from the home office, ensuring exit routes are always kept clear.

 Workers Compensation Insurance

-GIO can offer Workers Compensation Insurance for businesses in WA, NT, ACT and TAS.
-You’ll also receive support services for your business, including risk management and training courses.
+For businesses in Western Australia, the Northern Territory, ACT and Tasmania, GIO offers Workers Compensation Insurance.
+We also offer support services for your business, including risk management and training courses.

 Read more: